 SEA Directive Criteria and Schedule 1 of Environmental Assessment of Plans and Programmes Regulations 2004 Assessment Commentary Likely significant effect?
-(Y/N) renewable energy/improved energy efficiency.
+(Y/N) efficiency.
 The historic building stock may make certain properties 'hard to heat', but opportunities to reduce carbon emissions should be encouraged.
 For example, TSP draft policy T1 will encourage sustainable transport methods of cycle and walking within Sedgefield for local journeys and will therefore discourage travelling by private vehicles.
 The TSP does not allocate specific land uses and therefore potential environmental problems resulting from certain land uses in specific locations have not been assessed as part of this neighbourhood plan. (e) the relevance of the plan or programme for the implementation of community legislation on the environment (for example, plans and programmes linked to waste management or water protection).
 The TSP is not directly relevant to the implementation of European legislation.
 This legislation is taken into account by the local plan with which the neighbourhood plan complies.
-No Characteristics of the effec Characteristics of the effects and of the area likely to be affected, having regard, in particular, to: (a) the probability, duration, frequency and reversibility of the effects; The TSP seeks to result in positive environmental effects through policies that are intended to protect landscape No
+No Characteristics of the effects and of the area likely to be affected, having regard, in particular, to: (a) the probability, duration, frequency and reversibility of the effects; The TSP seeks to result in positive environmental effects through policies that are intended to protect landscape character and green spaces.
+The duration of the positive effects are likely to be long term.
+However, due to No